-In the aim of creating an economy that increases "the quality of life for all and not the wealth of a few", the "Economy for the Common Good"18 was born in 2010, initiated by the Austrian writer and lecturer, Christian Felber.
-The movement wants to promote the values of human rights and ecological responsibility into day-to-day business practice and works towards an economic system, which places the Common Good at the centre of all economic activity.
+In the aim of creating an economy that increases 'the quality of life for all and not the wealth of a few', the initiative 'Economy for the Common Good'17 was born in 2010, launched by the Austrian writer and lecturer Christian Felber.
+The movement wants to promote the values of human rights and ecological responsibility in day-to-day business practice and works towards an economic system that places the common good at the centre of all economic activity.
 One of the central elements is the Common Good Balance.
 Businesses can use the Common Good Balance Sheet as a tool to measure their contribution to the common good.
 By doing so, the companies are given an account of the degree to which they fulfil certain values, such as human dignity, solidarity, sustainability, justice and democracy.